In the 21st century, period poverty is still rife throughout the world.

 If You Are In Need

-If you are reading this as someone that cannot afford or access sanitary products, or have been in this position or knows someone who has, then you are not alone.
+If you are reading this as someone that cannot afford or access sanitary products, then you are not alone.
 Not in the UK, nor around the world.

 Your local food bank as well as schools and universities should be able to help you with free sanitary products.
 Charities such as Freedom4Girls also provide home delivery services in limited parts of the UK.